wpilibsuite/frc-docs/source/docs/software/vision-processing/wpilibpi/the-raspberry-pi-frc-console.rst

 The running application can be changed by selecting one of the choices in the drop-down menu.
 The choices are:

--   Built-in multi camera streaming which steams whatever cameras are plugged into the rPi.
+-   Built-in multi camera streaming which streams whatever cameras are plugged into the rPi.
 The camera configuration including number of cameras can be set on the "Vision Settings" tab.
 -   Custom application which doesn't upload anything to the rPi and assumes that the developer wants to have a custom program and script.